Numerai Medals and Grandmasters: How the Ranking Works

 Line chart showing the minimum MMC threshold required for gold, silver, and bronze medals by round

-The gap between bronze and gold is narrower than you might expect — often just 0.01 to 0.02 MMC separates a bronze-qualifying score from a gold one.
-Small differences in MMC translate into very different medal outcomes.
+The gap between bronze and gold is smaller than you might expect.
+Often just 0.01 to 0.02 MMC separates a bronze-qualifying score from a gold one, so small score differences produce very different medal outcomes.

 The medal distribution across models